Real-Dev-Squad/website-api-contracts/applicants/README.md

 ## **GET /applications/**

-Return all the applications which are not accepted or rejected, this API will only be accessible to super_user
+Return all the applications which are not accepted or rejected, this API will only be accessible to super_user or user who have filled the application if the userId passed in same as the userId of the user

 - **Params**
   None